01 of 05

 Day 2, Afternoon: The Vondelpark and Around

-The Stedelijk Museum is Amsterdam's answer to MoMA, the Musée d'Orsay and other worldwide temples of modern art; a massive renovation and expansion project, completed in 2012, endowed the museum with some of the most radically innovative architecture on Museumplein.
+The Stedelijk Museum is Amsterdam's answer to the MoMA, the Musée d'Orsay, and other worldwide temples of modern art; a massive renovation and expansion project, completed in 2012, endowed the museum with some of the most radically innovative architecture on Museumplein.

 Head northward and let culture secede to consumerism on P.C.
 Hoofdstraat, Amsterdam's own Champs-Élysées.
 Upscale chains line the street; rub elbows with their well-heeled clientele as you browse Hermes, Louis Vuitton, and other exclusive retailers.
 Or just skip on over to the Vondelpark, the verdant heart of Amsterdam, for a late afternoon stroll or one of the abundant indoor and outdoor activities in the park.